akuzko/zen-service/README.md

   use :context
   args :post

-  def run
+  def execute!
     post.update(archived: true, archived_by: context[:current_user])
   end
 end
 ```

 - [`:sentry`](https://github.com/akuzko/excom/wiki/Plugins#sentry) - Allows you to define sentry logic that
-will allow or deny command's execution or other related checks.
-This logic can be defined inline in command
+will allow or deny service's execution or other related checks.
+This logic can be defined inline in service
 classes or in dedicated Sentry classes.
 Much like [pundit](https://github.com/elabs/pundit) Policies, but
 more.
 Where pundit governs only authorization logic, Excom's Sentries can deny execution with any reason
 you find appropriate.